chaijs/chaijs.github.io/plugins/_harrysarson_chai_iterator.md

 Just don't go trying to use [`over()`](#iterateoverexpected) or [`until()`](#iterateuntilexpected) on infinite sequences.
-The former will always fail and the latter will never stop.
+The former will always fail; the latter will never stop.

 #### Generators and iterators